KAFAIMAK/asteroids/README.md

  ![](asteroids.gif)

  ## Plagiarism notice
 Copying or plagiarising code is a serious offence and will result in a breach in the Academic Integrity Policy https://www.monash.edu/students/academic/policies/academic-integrity.
-We will not be held responsible for any of these breaches.
+I will not be held responsible for any of these breaches.
 You have been warned.

 🙌 I scored a HD for this assignment.